W0811182/WorldFlags/README.txt

 at the requirements on the rubric i have to still
 	-customize the layout of the pages
-	-link on the front page "here" links to the catalogue page as intended -search and filter functions for the catalogue page -make copyright year automatically updatable
+	-link on the front page "here" links to the catalogue page as intended -make copyright year automatically updatable
 	-deploy to azure?